 One unsolved challenge in biology is to discover how all cell constituents, including its genes, proteins and organelles interact to control cell behavior in real time and in vivo.
 We address this challenge by imaging molecular events and single-cell dynamics directly in the living mouse embryo.
+Our approach is enabling us to discover entirely new mechanisms and unexpected cellular structures controlling how the early mammalian embryo forms.

 The mouse embryo is a phenomenal system to reveal the dynamics controlling fundamental cell functions in vivo.
 This embryo was microinjected with RNA to label the chromatin (green) and cell membranes (red) throughout preimplantation development